phulam11031996/aws-solution-architech-video-downscaler/README.md

 ```
 ### 3. Initialize Terraform

-Navigate to the root directory and run:
+Navigate to the repo `root` directory and run:

 ```bash
 make tf-init